benjamin-friedman/File-Words-Analysis/README.md

 - output_hash_table.txt - an output file containing the hash table representation in memory as well as a summary of its performance at the bottom of the file.

 **Improvements**
-- The hash function is not good and needs to be improved.
+- The hash function has relatively good performance but an improved hash function will be searched for to be implemented.